romkatv/zsh-bench/README.md

 Commands in the first section must be very fast to avoid delaying the first prompt.

-It's OK for commands in the last section to print in case of errors.
+It's OK for commands in the last section to print *in case of errors*.
 The assumption is that you'll fix these errors, so in normal operation there won't be any output.

 If you need to use the TTY in the last section, there is `$TTY` for you.
 Just make sure you aren't